SiddhantAttavar/NPS-INR-Cyber-Programming-2021/README.md

 # NPS-INR-Cyber-Programming-2021
 The 2021 edition of the NPS Indiranagar interhouse Cyber Programming contest.

 The preliminary round was held on 6th August 2021.
 21 students partecipated in the contest and attempted to solve 8 problems in 1 hour.
-The top 4 students from each house were selected for the final round.
+The top 3 students from each house were selected for the final round.
+The final round was held on 11th January 2022.
+The selected students from each house participated.
+Finals results were:
+1. : points
+2. : points
+3. : points
+4. : points

-Under the Prelims folder you can find 8 folders containing the details of each problem.
+Under the `Prelims` and `Finals` folder you can find subfolders containing the details of each problem.
 Each folder consists of:
  - Problem Statement: ```Question.md```
  - Solutions: ```Solution.py```, ```Solution.cpp```
  - Test inputs: ```input/inputxx.txt```